 Under current law, the full Social Security retirement age for baby boomers is 66 to age 67.
 Starting these payments at this time may not be the best choice for maximizing the overall value of your benefits.

 Social Security benefits are much higher if you delay payments until age 70.
 If you postpone payments, your monthly checks may increase by 7 to 8% per year.
 This offers substantial advantage and may allow for higher total benefits over the long run.
-If you compared waiting for Social Security benefits with comparable very low risk investments; you may find waiting to be an excellent investment strategy.
+You can compare waiting for Social Security benefits with comparable very low risk investments.
+You may find waiting to be an excellent investment strategy.

 Married couples are offered more choices for claiming.
 And have an opportunity to take advantage of special strategies put in place for their benefit.
 Such as being able to receive both a primary benefit and a spousal benefit which can be as much as 50% of the primary benefit.